 If a Preceptor Request Form is not submitted by the appropriate deadline (outlined in the NP Guide), the student will be automatically withdrawn from the corresponding course.
 Students taking clinical courses are required to submit proof of a criminal record check, respiratory fit testing, and current immunization status, at the student’s expense, before s/he is accepted as a practicum student.
 Participating health authorities may require additional documentation.

 Log in at the Office of the Registrar Online Services site and select "Register for a Course."

 NOTE: Online registration services are only available during the four-week period before the registration deadline (see Academic Schedule)

 For other forms of registration, please contact the Centre for Nursing and Health Studies.

 Students will be permitted one registration and one re-registration in each course.
+Courses for which students withdraw from prior to the start date or within the first 30 days of the course start date will not count towards this total.
 Subsequent registrations in the same course require approval of the appropriate graduate Program Director, or designate.

 Students may not re-register in a course in which they have attained a passing grade.
 Students seeking to re-register in a course from which they have previously withdrawn in good standing or received a final course grade of F must pay the full course tuition fee.
 Students re-registering in a course will be required to complete all course requirements.
 Assignments completed previously cannot be carried forward or re-submitted when re-registering in a course.
 Practicum hours in the NP program must be repeated in full when re-registering in a clinical course.